DexterInd/GoPiGo3/docs/source/quickstart.rst

 Connecting to GoPiGo3
 ************************

-For connecting to your `GoPiGo3`_ robot with a computer / laptop, read the instructions from the followin page: `connecting to robot`_.
+For connecting to your `GoPiGo3`_ robot with a computer / laptop, read the instructions from the following page: `connecting to robot`_.

 ***********************
 Program your GoPiGo3